×

 We asked expats in Boquete what banks they use and there advice about banking.
 They advised:

 "Before retiring in Boquete, expats should be aware of the cost of living, which is higher than in other parts of the country.
 It is important to research the local healthcare system and ensure that it meets your needs.
 Additionally, expats should be aware of the local culture and customs, and be prepared to learn some Spanish.
 It is also important to research the local climate and terrain, as Boquete is located in a mountainous region with a tropical climate.
-Finally, expats should be aware of the local laws and regulations, and ensure that they are compliant with them," explained one expat living in Boquete, Panama.
+Finally, expats should be aware of the local laws and regulations, and ensure that they are compliant with them," remarked one expat living in Boquete, Panama.

 Will I be able to find a job in Boquete?